rickomax/rickomax.github.io/about.md

 I'm a software/games developer born in São Paulo, Brasil.<br>

 My fields of interest are:
-- Old gaming/hardware
+- Old gaming/hardware.
-- Graphics programming
+- Graphics programming.
-- Reverse engineering file formats
+- Reverse engineering file formats.

 I'm also a hobbyist singer and owner of a lovely pet dog.<br>